Kobe-Martinez/transit-simulator/README.md

 # Transit Simulation

-This project implements a transit simulation using a layered linked list to model various modes of transportation such as trains, buses, and walking paths.
-The simulation supports dynamic modifications to the transit system, including adding stops, removing stations, and finding optimal paths.
-Designed for exploring data structures and linked list concepts in Java.
+The Transit Simulation project is a Java implementation that models a transportation system using layered linked lists to represent train stations, bus stops, and walking paths.
+Each layer is interconnected to simulate real-world transit, ensuring smooth transitions between modes of transportation.
+The project includes features for dynamically modifying the system, such as adding or removing train stations and bus stops, and introduces new layers like scooters when needed.
+It also supports finding the optimal path to a destination, recording all visited nodes for a comprehensive traversal overview.
+Additionally, the program can create a deep copy of the entire system, preserving all connections and data integrity.

+This simulation is an excellent tool for understanding advanced linked list operations, pathfinding algorithms, and data structure management in Java.
+It provides a practical demonstration of how layered structures can be used to model complex systems and is ideal for students and developers exploring computer science concepts.

 ## Table of Contents